EdDataScienceEES/tutorial-ChenRunlin0718/index.md

-### 9. (Optional) Forecasting the temperature next 5 years (the next 60 months)
+## 9. (Optional) Forecasting the temperature next 5 years (the next 60 months)
 You may also wonder that, if we can predict the temperature in the next year, can we predict the temperature for the next 5 years?
 The answer is YES!
-You can predict the temperature as furthur way as you want, however, you should bear in mind that the forecast is most accurate for the near future, with uncertainty increasing further out.
+You can predict the temperature as further away as you want, however, you should bear in mind that the forecast is most accurate for the near future, with uncertainty increasing further out.
 You can predict the temperature of Edinburgh in the next 5 years using the following code:
 ```r
 forecasted_5_years <- forecast(best_model, h = 60)